-Vincenzo is a Senior Economist with the Development Impact Evaluation team (DIME/DECIE) of the Development Economics Research Group.
+Vincenzo is a Senior Economist with the Development Impact Evaluation Team (DIME/DECIE) in the World Bank's Development Research Group.
 His research focuses on tests of (behavioral) economics mechanisms in a variety of interventions and how to frame them as policy relevant parameters.
 He is currently leading the IE program in Public Sector Governance and Justice (ieGovern) in collaboration with PREM and LEGJR.

 Vincenzo joined the Bank after completing his Ph.D. in Economics from University College London.
 His previous work has focused on the impact of Early Childhood and Conditional Cash Transfer programs and, in particular, on their effect on consumption and nutrition.
 In the past, he was at the IADB as a Research Fellow and at Universita' Parthenope Napoli as an Assistant Professor.
 His research work has been published in journal such as the Journal of Development Economics and the Economic Journal, among others.

 In developing countries, on average 35 percent of GDP flows through the machinery of government – to produce government services, such as justice, health and education, and infrastructure.
 How governments manage the public sector – whether it is tax collection, budgeting, civil service or justice –matters crucially for development outcomes.
 In seeking to reform the public sector, many client countries express demand for know-how on “what works and why”.

 Justice sector reform is typically done through nationwide reforms, which in most cases involve also changes to the Constitution.
 DIME will test several interventions to improve effectiveness of these reforms when they are implemented on the ground.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?